TahirSher/Multilingual-Translator/README.md

 # Multilingual-Translator
-This appliucation will translate multi lingual document into target language in PDF format
+This application will translate multi lingual document into target language in PDF format